Dead Domestic Animals

 Dead Non-Domestic Animals

-Dead animals on the public highway can be reported to us and clearance will be arranged by Veolia.
-Dead non-domestic animals in a resident’s garden will also be collected by Veolia by prior arrangement, please report this to us so that this can be arranged.
+Dead animals on the public highway can be reported using the using the fly tipping or street cleansing online form on MySouthend and they will be collected.
+Dead non-domestic animals in a resident’s garden will also be collected by prior arrangement, so please also report it to us using the online form so that this can be arranged.
 If the animal can be bagged up prior to arrival that would greatly assist us.